r-kan/BUFFY/README.md

     "src":
     {
         ...
-        "dyn": ["file_$dyn$", "datetime", "str(datetime.date.today())"],
+        "dyn": ["masterpiece_$dyn$", "datetime", "str(datetime.date.today())"],
         ...
     },
 ```

 The 1st entry is original regular expression, such that **$dyn$** is a keyword, which will be replaced by the runtime evaluation of the 3rd entry.
 Before that, the 2nd entry will be 'imported' (leave it empty if 'import' is not needed).
-For instance, file named 'file_2013-06-14' will be backed up, on the date the highly praised work 'The Last of Us' on PS3 is released, which is 2013/06/14.
+For instance, file named 'masterpiece_2013-06-14' will be backed up, on the date the highly praised work 'The Last of Us' on PS3 is released, which is 2013/06/14.

 # Future direction of BUFFY
 Support more remote backup media